Here’s How to Keep a Cat from Scratching the Furniture

 Declawing your cat is not recommended.
 It’s a surgical procedure that involves removing the last bone in each of your cat’s toes to prevent the claws from regrowing.
 Many experts believe it’s an inhumane treatment, plus it can lead to behavior problems such as biting, refusing to use a litter box and even cat anxiety.

 Using a cat scratch spray will trick your cat into thinking it has already marked its territory, discouraging it from scratching where you don’t want it to.
-You can purchase a spray to stop cats from scratching furniture, but it’s also easy to make your own homemade cat scratching spray using vinegar, essential citrus oils, or even garlic and peppermint!
-Next, here’s how to keep your cat off the counters.
+You can purchase a spray to stop cats from scratching furniture, but it’s also easy to make your own homemade cat scratching spray using vinegar, essential citrus oils or even garlic and peppermint!

 If you’re wondering how to stop cats from scratching leather furniture, cat scratch tape is the answer.
 It also works well on fabric, carpet and hard surfaces such as walls and doors.
 This double-sided sticky tape comes in panels or rolls like regular tape, and it can be stuck where you need it and removed easily afterward.
 Cats hate the feeling of stickiness on their paws, so it discourages scratching.

 Cat socks or boots (aka mittens) to prevent scratching are an alternative to declawing.
-These boots work well for some cats, but if yours gets frustrated and keep trying to remove them, try soft nail caps that glue onto your cat’s claws.
+These boots work well for some cats, but if yours gets frustrated and keeps trying to remove them, try soft nail caps that glue onto your cat’s claws.
 These will limit the damage if your cat does decide to scratch where it shouldn’t.
-And in case you’re wondering, here’s what catnip actually does to cats.

 Yet another option is to install clear vinyl panels on your furniture where your cat wants to scratch.
 These panels are available in many sizes, and they come with screw pins that make the panels easy to install.
 Kitties’ claws can’t penetrate the sturdy vinyl, so these covers sleekly provide invisible protection for your cat’s favorite couch or chair.